 8. Ferkauf School of Psychology, Yeshiva University/Albert Einstein Medical School, Bronx, NY

 I WILL NEGOTIATE WITH INSURANCE OR MEDICAID TO COVER ME AS IF I WERE IN-NETWORK

 I negotiate with HMOs, EPOs, and Managed Medicaid (Americhoice, HealthPlus, etc.) to cover me as if I'm in-network.
-If successful, that means your insurance will pay you back everything (their entire usual and customary fee) except your standard copay.
+If successful, you'll still pay my full fee at each appointment, but your insurance will pay you back everything (their entire usual and customary fee) except your standard copay.
 In other words, you'll get back between a third to 70% of what you paid.
-It takes a month to get a decision and involves some hassle on the client's part, but it costs nothing to try and is often successful.
-For info call Dr. Brodsky at 212-726-2390, or email Dr. Brodsky or make an appointment instantly online, and they'll approve coverage retroactively.
+It takes a month to get a decision, but they might approve it retroactively so you can start therapy in the meantime while you wait.
+It involves some hassle on the client's part, but it costs nothing to try and is often successful.
+For info call Dr. Brodsky at 212-726-2390, or email Dr. Brodsky or make an appointment instantly online.
 To start the authorization process you have to make the first call to your insurance, and then I'll take over to advocate for you.
 Please follow the instructions below exactly as they are written.

 1. Call your policy's customer service department (on your insurance card) and tell them: “I am seeking a ‘single case agreement’ to cover an out of network psychologist that I am seeing.”
 (Sometimes it might be called an ‘ad hoc agreement’ or ‘exception authorization’ or ‘exception accommodation.’)